iRomanyshyn/ZabbixDenazification/README.md

 # Customizing Zabbix Branding and Icons in Nginx

-Since the beginning of the russian invasion of Ukraine, the simple letter "Z" has become a symbol of pain, blood, torture, and a new form of Nazism, disguised under the pretense of "liberation" of a peaceful people and a peaceful country from something unknown—perhaps from life itself, or at least from peace.
+Since the beginning of the russian invasion of Ukraine, the simple letter "Z" has become a symbol of pain, blood, torture, and a new form of Nazism, disguised under the pretense of "liberation" of a peaceful people and a peaceful country from something unknown — perhaps from life itself, or at least from peace.
 This guide has been created precisely for this reason: although the developers of Zabbix are not primarily russians, some among them likely promote their unwelcome perspectives.

 Follow the steps outlined below to replace Zabbix's default icons and branding elements.
 This method utilizes Nginx configuration and custom icon files.